agolubev/playinzoo/README.md

  - you can ask to load from multiple paths
  - support Zookeeper authentication
  - can load nodes recursively
- - supports several threads to load configuration - single thread loading by default
+ - supports several threads to load configuration - single thread loads by default

 ## Configure your application to use PlayInZoo
 You need to define Zookeeper hosts and paths you need to load configuration from